 1. Think about any of your responses that might not have been as clear as you wanted them to be.

 Make note of any answers you gave in which you didn’t hit the nail on the head or your logic or story was a little fuzzy.
 Was the point you were trying to make relevant and important?
 If not, let it go.
-If it was, consider how you could clarify the point in your Reflection essay.
+If it was, consider how you could clarify the point in your PIR.

 2. Analyze any responses you gave that you feel were incomplete.